16800 NE Calkins Lane

-As described above, the Ponzis are one of the Willamette Valley's pioneering wine families.
-Their recently opened, state-of-the-art Chehalem Mountain winery offers a stylish. modern setting for tasting amid the vineyards.
-With patio seating around the firepit, bocce ball courts and more, it's really more of a hospitality center than a tasting room.
+Founders Richard and Nancy Ponzi are among the Willamette Valley's wine pioneers, establishing the winery in 1970.
+Their state-of-the-art Chehalem Mountain winery offers a stylish modern setting for tasting amid the vineyards.
+With patio seating, a sleek fireplace, bocce ball courts and more, it's much more than a tasting room.

 5000 NE Sokol Blosser Lane